We are proud to announce that Amara supports the Tedaga language!

 The Nilo-Saharan language family, to which Teda belongs, spans 17 nations in the northern half of Africa and has been contested by language specialists for decades.
 Unlike most accepted language families, there is no reconstructed proto-language for this family.
 The Nilo-Saharan macro-family is a group of over 200 otherwise unaffiliated non-click languages of northern Africa.
 Let’s take a look at the origins of this contested language family.

-Origins of the Nilo-Saharan classification
+What are the Origins of the Nilo-Saharan classification

 In 1963, the American linguist Joseph Greenberg published his book The Languages of Africa in which he grouped hundreds of African languages into four groups: Afroasiatic, Khoisan Niger–Congo, and Nilo-Saharan.
 Both Afroasiatic and Nilo-Saharan are considered by many to be “macrofamilies.”
 A macrofamily is a language family that has not been proven to be related in the linguistic sense by most acceptable standards.
 For example, Glottolog, a publication of the Max Planck Institute in Germany, does not currently accept the proposed unity of the Nilo-Saharan language family.
 The most common objection is based on the methodology used to group these languages.
 Specifically, the use of mass comparison is still seen to be unreliable.